Staithe Surgery is part of the Primary Care Research Network, therefore takes part in various clinical trials and studies.

 We have been accredited by RCGP as ‘Research Ready’ so we are able to participate in research studies that PCRN EoE offers.

 - Enables our practice to reflect on our ability and capacity to conduct high quality research

-- Provides assurance for study sponsors, governance staff and patients that our Practice is up-to-date and compliant with national standards for NHS research
+- Provides assurance for study sponsors, governance staff and patients that our practice is up-to-date and compliant with national standards for NHS research

 - Provides the practice of awareness of how it can minimise any potential risks for our practice, practice staff and study participants

-- Access to Research Ready file which provides a useful reference for the research team and also for the indiction and training of new staff in our practice who will be participating in its research activities
+- Access to Research Ready file which provides a useful reference for the research team and also for the induction and training of new staff in our practice who will be participating in its research activities

-- Opportunities to be involved in a wider range of research studies.
+- Opportunities to be involved in a wider range of research studies

 Join Dementia Research is a national service that makes it easy for anyone to take part in vital dementia research studies.
 People with dementia or memory problems, their carers and anyone who is interested can sign up.